rstojnic/lazydata/README.md

 - Data consistency assured using file hashes and automatic versioning
 - Choose your own remote storage backend: AWS S3 or directory over SSH

-`file-freezer` is primarily designed for machine learning and data science project.
+`datafreezer` is primarily designed for machine learning and data science project.

 ## Installation